The Legend of Irene Moraga Lumbrera

 I loved my life in New York where I was for the past thirty years.
 It was home for me until I was getting old and sickly.
 A couple of years ago, for the first time, Peter and Mel invited me to go home for good.
 I felt loved and ready to surrender.
 It was a good feeling, but something is not right.
 I am just waiting in due time, I could sense.
 My town itself has changed.
 On our way home, I saw a beautiful Memorial Park Garden, that I thought would be nice for my resting place.
 I spent a quarter million pesos to buy myself a plot.
 I was feeling energetic and hopeful that I wanted to build a grocery near my home.
 I thought I will enjoy it and do business once more, but Peter told me, “You cannot do that anymore, Ma.
 We gave them to our children.”
 I was very disappointed, I felt a stub on my chest, “Why did you do that, I’m still alive!”
 For me, it is still for him, it will still be theirs, but it was not time.
 My plan was to give it to my son, for him to get by in his old age.
 Peter said, “They will not do it to me, they are good children”.
 Then I told him, “You were also good, Peter.
 But you have done it to me!”

 Her temptation crafts are the best I have seen in my entire life, but I am more powerful as God has given me his wisdom to survive and appropriately dance with evil, likewise as wise.
 Love is what I learned, the most important tool in these treacherous challenges.
-As I love My son, I will use love and emotional intelligence to fight back.
+As I love my son, I will use love and emotional intelligence to fight back.
 Peter has doubts, unsure, as he whispered, “Will Mel still change?”
 I can only say, “Pray for her”.
 You must live with everything that she is because God has put you together in marriage.
 And it must stay like that forever.
 My personal triumph over evil is over.
 I do not know where Peter’s heart is.
 He denied me over and over.
 But I know, he will always be my son, my legacy and heirloom keeper, to whom I gave my all.
-And I am winning.
+And that is my gain.